-The SFPI Group is net cash positive and intends to remain so.
+The SFPI Group is net cash positive with €5m (AV definition; corporate at €25m) at the end of FY2022.
+It intends to remain so.
 This is a reasonable stance as smaller businesses cannot expect much from their banks when the business gets rough.

 Rough was effectively the going experienced in Covid-marred 2020 and the recovery process.
 Furloughed French staff, the working capital release and passing on the 2019 dividend helped nudge the net cash position up to €53m.
 Things improved further in 2021 in spite of the purchase of treasury shares to the tune of €10m.
-The net cash position is €65m or c.20% of the market cap.
+The net cash position was €65m (€75m on corporate computations) or c.20% of the market cap.
+In 2022 this figure had reverted to €5m after a sharp rise in the working capital requirement.

 It is also worth mentioning the built-in safety of relying on the conglomerate-type structure: the businesses are fairly segregated so that one weakness may not impact the group.
-It is also easier to make quick restructuring decisions and to discuss with unions about changing work practices if this involves only one legal entity.
-Lastly, the parent holding company was well funded at the close of 2021 with no net debt.
+It is also easier to make quick restructuring decisions and avoid lengthy discussions with unions about changing work practices if it involves only one legal entity.
+Lastly, the parent holding company was well funded at the close of 2022 but ended up with a net debt position at c.€15m, presumably as a result of the recent purchases (WO&WO, Vitro and Tapkey).

 SFPI is small, suffers the various curses of being a listed small cap and has a comparatively legally complex set-up which makes it look like a small industrial conglomerate.
 To its credit however, it is very transparent about how well the operational units are doing.